mosesoluma/Deep-Q-Network-DQN-for-CartPole-Control/README.md

 Overview

-This project implements the Deep Q-Network (DQN) algorithm (Mnih et al., 2015) from scratch and evaluates it on the CartPole-v1 benchmark — a foundational control problem widely used in robotics and autonomous systems research to validate policy learning approaches.
+This project implements the Deep Q-Network (DQN) algorithm (Mnih et al., 2015) from scratch and evaluates it on the CartPole-v1 benchmark, a foundational control problem widely used in robotics and autonomous systems research to validate policy learning approaches.
 The core investigation focuses on three mechanisms: experience replay, a target network, and a custom reward shaping strategy using a terminal penalty.
 Together, these produced a stable, converging agent that solves the environment in under 700 episodes.